Latest News

 (1) All money collected by any organization of the church shall be duly recorded by said organization and forwarded to the church treasurer.

-(2) Receipts from all sources shall be properly recorded in separate bookkeeping entries, deposited in a local expense account (Unified Budget) or a cemetery account.
+(2) Receipts from all sources shall be properly recorded in separate bookkeeping entries, deposited either in a local expense account (Unified Budget) or a Cemetery Account.
 From these accounts shall be paid all expenses (according to Article IV, Section 2, Paragraph 2).
 Individuals may designate the manner in which their gifts shall be disbursed.

 (3) All receipts and expenditures for any and all purposes shall be forwarded to the treasurer and shall be recorded properly on the books of the church.